keithagroves/agent-to-service/README.md

     output_mapping: {}      # Optional
 ```

-By focusing on **capabilities** and supporting **dynamic protocol specifications**, A2S simplifies the way agents discover and execute tasks, allowing for efficient and secure interactions with services regardless of their underlying protocols.
+By focusing on **capabilities** and supporting **dynamic protocol specifications**, A2S simplifies the way agents discover and execute tasks, allowing for efficient and secure interactions with services.

 ---